Tech-at-DU/d3-tutorial/14-Pack/readme.md

 Here you selected your SVG element.
 Then set a style to give it a border.

-Then you selected all of the `g` elements.
+Then you selected all of the `g` elements (groups).
 These don't exist yet.
 The goal is to create a group and put a circle and a text node inside the group.

 The last line sets the data for this selection.
 Notice we get the data from `.leaves()` on our root node.
 The root node has rearranged our data, `rootNode` is our packed hierarchy.

+Read more about D3 hierarchies: https://www.d3indepth.com/hierarchies/

 ```JS
 d3.select('#svg')